How to ask the time in Japanese

 - nippon – 日本 (にっぽん) : a noun meaning ‘Japan’ in Japanese.

 - wa – は : a binding particle working as a case marker or topic marker.
 In the example, this works as a topic marker after “nippon” to put a focus on it.
-The formed phrase, “nippon wa,” has been translated into English as just “in Japan”.
+The formed phrase, “nippon wa,” has been translated into English as just “in Japan”, though.

 This is another typical usage of “nanji desu ka”.
-In this example, it works together with “nippon wa” to mean ‘what time is it now in Japan?’ in Japanese.
-When we want to ask the time in a particular country in Japanese, the combination of the country name and the binding particle, “wa”, is very useful like in this example.
+In this example, it works together with “nippon wa” and “ima” to mean ‘what time is it now in Japan?’ in Japanese.
+Like in this example, the combination of a country name and the binding particle, “wa”, is very useful to ask the time in the particular country in Japanese.

 Summary